Hembroe History, Family Crest & Coats of Arms

 The name Hembroe is tied to the ancient Anglo-Saxon culture of England.
 It comes from the Old French personal names Amauri and Emaurri.
 These are derived from the Old German personal name Amalric, which literally means work-rule.

 Early Origins of the Hembroe family

-Another 131 words (9 lines of text) covering the years 1327, 1377 and 1761 are included under the topic Early Hembroe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hembroe research.
+Another 66 words (5 lines of text) covering the years 1327, 1377 and 1761 are included under the topic Early Hembroe History in all our PDF Extended History products and printed products wherever possible.

 Hembroe Spelling Variations